plomino/PlominoDoc/docs/features.rst

 .. image:: images/45edb683.png

 There are 3 replication modes:

+push mode
-- push mode: local modifications are replicated on the remote database;
+    local modifications are replicated on the remote database;

+pull mode
-- pull mode: remote modifications are replicated on the local database;
+    remote modifications are replicated on the local database;

+push-pull mode
-- push-pull mode: both.
+    both.

 If a document has been modified in both the local and remote databases since the last replication, there are 3 conflict resolution modes: